 Egypt's Morsi to face new trial on terror charges

 The charges, which carry a potential death penalty, are the most sweeping and heaviest accusations yet in a series of trials against the Brotherhood.
-The new trial of Morsi, the three top Brotherhood leaders and 32 other defendants appeared aimed at decisively crippling the top echelons of the group that dominated Egypt's politics during Morsi's one-year presidency.
+The new trial of Morsi, the three top Brotherhood leaders and 32 other defendants appeared aimed at decisively crippling the top echelons of the group that dominated Egypt's political scene during Morsi's one-year presidency.

+Throughout, the new government has depicted the Brotherhood as a violent movement that threatened the nation and forced the military to remove it power.
 Previous, ongoing trials of Morsi and other Brotherhood leaders have focused on accusations the group is implicated in violence.

 "The biggest case of conspiracy in Egypt's history goes to the criminal court," proclaimed the title of the prosecution announcement.

 Mohammed el-Damati, a defense lawyer for the Brotherhood, denounced the new trial - and those already started - as "political," aiming to give a legal veneer to the crackdown.

 Rights lawyers, including some who believe Brotherhood members should be prosecuted for violence, have expressed similar worries that the wave of trials against them are mere political vengeance.

 "The biggest victim now is justice and the truth," said Bahy Eddin Hassan, head of the Cairo Institute for Human Rights Studies, calling the new case part of the "ongoing contest" between the Brotherhood and the new government.

 Morsi is already on trial on charges of inciting the murder of protesters against him while in office.
 After his ouster, Morsi spent four months in a secret military detention before he appeared in court to face the incitement charges in November.
 That trial resumes in January.
 Morsi's predecessor, Mubarak, is being tried over charges of failing to stop killings of protesters during 2011 uprising.